sap218/jabberwocky/README.md

 ## Thanks! :dragon:

-The poem "Jabberwocky" written by Lewis Carrol is described as a "nonsense" poem.
+the poem "Jabberwocky" written by Lewis Carrol is described as a "nonsense" poem.

 **Contributors** - thank you!
-- @majensen for setting up automated testing w/ `pytest` https://github.com/sap218/jabberwocky/pull/13
+- [@majensen](https://github.com/majensen) for setting up automated testing w/ `pytest` - [see pull request #13 for more details](https://github.com/sap218/jabberwocky/pull/13)

 You can combine these commands together to form a process of steps of ontology synonym development and text analysis.
 See `jabberwocky-tests` repo for the [`jabberwocky-tests/process`](https://github.com/sap218/jabberwocky-tests/tree/master/process) directory for a chain of commands (as described in the image below).